|Nutrition Facts (per serving)|

-Place dough on a baking stone or lightly greased cookie sheet.
+Place dough on a baking stone or parchment-lined cookie sheet.
 Let it rise in a warm place for 15 minutes.

 Preheat the oven to 425 F. In a small bowl, beat the egg with 1 tablespoon water to create an egg wash.

-Once risen, bake the bread for 7 minutes, then remove from oven and brush with the egg wash to create a shiny crust.
-Return to the oven and continue baking (about 13 minutes).
-The bread is done when it is golden brown and has a hollow sound when you tap on the bottom.
+Once risen, score the top of the dough and bake for 7 minutes, then remove from oven and brush with the egg wash to create a shiny crust.
+Return to the oven and continue baking for about 18 to 24 minutes.
+The bread is done when it registers 190 to 200 F on an instant-read thermometer inserted in the middle of the bread.
+It should also be golden brown and have a hollow sound when you tap on the bottom.